Psychosocial Support & Special Needs

 3. b) Agencies’ Responsibilities in Making Sure Psychosocial Support is Provided

-Agencies involved in providing alternative care solutions, like ONE Track International, also play a crucial role when it comes to psychosocial support because they not only act as a support system for the children in their care but also their families.
+Agencies involved in providing alternative care solutions, also play a crucial role when it comes to psychosocial support because they not only act as a support system for the children in their care but also their families.
 Families may struggle to cope while having the responsibility for the care and protection of vulnerable children.
 Oftentimes, families are even unaware of the proper way to support their children.
 Agencies can help parents and alternative caregivers deal with their own distress, re-establish their capacity for good parenting, and re-affirm that they are not alone in this process.

 There are a number of ways that agencies can positively contribute to the psychosocial wellbeing of children and families.
 International organizations encourage agencies to establish culturally specific programs and activities that build families’ awareness of constructive coping methods to employ and harmful practices to avoid.
 Examples of these include individual casework with families, group work, using media to convey information, or community-led initiatives.
-The degree of formality of such events can depend on the situation or community and is up to the agency.
+The degree of formality of such events can depend on the situation or community and is up to the agency and participants.

 Agencies that provide alternative care solutions are also responsible for providing caregivers with access to basic services, which help alleviate the burden of financial strains.
-Many low-income households in developing countries often refrain from participating in alternative care because they simply cannot afford to care for a child, therefore agencies can provide an escape from this distress that would allow families to direct more of their attention towards the welfare of their child rather than income.
+Many low-income households in developing countries often refrain from participating in alternative care because they simply cannot fully afford the care for a child, therefore agencies can provide an escape from this distress that would allow families to direct more of their attention towards the welfare of their child rather than income.
 Helping families have access to and awareness of appropriate social, health, legal, economic, and housing support is also important for enabling families to have social security and safety nets to lean on.

 Finally, the largest responsibility agencies have is to monitor and promote children’s and their families’ psychosocial wellbeing.
 Regular family visits, check-ins, and opportunities to discuss problems and issues in an open and honest manner helps prevent families from breaking down.
 They can lead community events or outreach initiatives that encourage openness among members to share experiences involving psychosocial struggles and create a network of families helping each other, including both adults and children.
 They can also work with community stakeholders to conduct training and awareness sessions on issues regarding protection, sexual and gender-based violence, child rights, and available solutions and services.
 The essential aim of agencies is to act as a reliable support system for families participating in alternative care to provide them with the comfort they need to have healthy lifestyles.